la2050/archive/_projects/2018/activate-south-bay-la-trails.md

   - Access to open space and park facilities
   - Number (and quality) of informal spaces for play
   - Number of parks with intergenerational play opportunities
+category_other:
+  - LA is the best place to CONNECT
+  - LA is the healthiest place to LIVE
 body_class: tangerine

 ---